-Medicaid only provides reimbursement for drugs included on the New York State List of Medicaid Reimbursable Drugs https://www.emedny.org/info/formfile.aspx (unless provided by a facility which includes the cost of drugs in their all-inclusive rate).
+Medicaid only provides reimbursement for drugs included on the New York State List of Medicaid Reimbursable Drugs (unless provided by a facility which includes the cost of drugs in their all-inclusive rate).
 The following are examples of drugs/drug uses which are not reimbursable by Medicaid in accordance with Policy and/or State or Federal Legislation:

-Drugs used for the treatment of anorexia, weight loss or weight gain SSA §1927(d)(2);

-Drugs for the treatment of sexual dysfunction pursuant to SSA §1927(d)(2), and Social Services Law §365-a(4)(f);

-- Drugs without a federal rebate agreement pursuant to SSA§1927(a); - > Drugs indicated for cosmetic use or hair growth pursuant to SSA §1927(d)(2); - > Transgender drugs not used according to practice standards; - Any item marked "sample" or "not for sale"; - Any contrast agents, used for radiological testing (these are included in the radiologist's fee); - > Any drug which does not have a National Drug Code; - > Drugs packaged in unit doses for which bulk product exists; and - Any drug regularly supplied to the general public free of charge must also be provided free of charge to Medicaid members.
+- > Drugs used for the treatment of anorexia, weight loss or weight gain pursuant to SSA §1927(d)(2); - Drugs for the treatment of sexual dysfunction pursuant to SSA §1927(d)(2), and Social Services Law §365-a(4)(f); - > Drugs without a federal rebate agreement pursuant to SSA §1927(a); - Drugs indicated for cosmetic use or hair growth pursuant to SSA §1927(d)(2); - Any contrast agents, used for radiological testing (these are included in the radiologist's fee); - > Drugs packaged in unit doses for which bulk product exists.